 Apply wax to straight edges and skill saw bases for nice smooth cuts.

 Making perfect dovetail joints can involve some shop practice, so consider starting out with a less-expensive jig that is designed for making only one or two types of joint styles.
 Then you can later work your way on up to the more expensive and versatile jigs that will let you make up to four or more styles of dovetails.
 With any dovetail jig, try to avoid using a router that is very light; heavier routers will produce crisper and cleaner cuts.

-When sawing wood, take time to consider which side of the material will be facing up.
-Keep the good side up when you are using a hand saw, scroll saw, band saw or radial-arm saw.
-Keep the good side down when you are suing a portable circular saw, table saw or sabre saw.
+When sawing wood, take time to consider which side of the material to having facing up.
+Keep the good side up when you are using hand saws, scroll saws, bandsaws, tablesaws and radial-arm saws.
+Keep the good side down when using a portable circular saws or sabersaws.
 The principle is to have the tooth of the blade first break through the rough side of the board or panel.

 Don't start a saw motor with the blade touching the workpiece.
 Let the motor reach full speed before it begins the cut.

 One of the more dreaded occurrences for any woodworker is when a tool collides with a metal object in recycled wood.
 Before you start to cut, plane, or sand, be sure to thoroughly inspect the wood for metal objects such as nails or screws, especially if you are using power tools